shivanshdave/2020-432/classes/class15/README.md

 ## Virtual TA Office Hours via Zoom

-Teaching Assistant Office Hours will be held virtually starting 2020-03-18 and running through 2020-05-01 via the [Zoom platform](https://case.edu/utech/help/knowledge-base/zoom/zoom-information).
+Teaching Assistant Office Hours will be held virtually starting 2020-03-18 and running through 2020-05-01 via [Zoom](https://case.edu/utech/help/knowledge-base/zoom/zoom-information).

 - Details on how to access the Zoom office hours coming soon.
 - You can also submit questions via `431-help` at any time.